 My approach is not just about delivering knowledge but building strategic thinking, resilience, and long-term success.
 I believe in creating high-impact results by tailoring learning to each student’s aspirations.
 With a strong foundation in medicine, education, and personal development, I bring energy, precision, and ambition to every session.
 I am committed to helping every student unlock their full potential and push beyond what they believe is possible.

-My name is Hector Sinclair, and I am a second-year medical student at Swansea University, where I secured a place on the highly competitive Graduate Entry Medicine (GEM) programme.
+My name is Hector, and I am a third-year medical student at Swansea University, where I secured a place on the highly competitive Graduate Entry Medicine (GEM) programme.
 I graduated from The University of Sydney with a Bachelor of Science and Bachelor of Advanced Studies (Medical Science), achieving a distinction average.
 I know first-hand how daunting the journey to medical school can be, from perfecting personal statements to conquering the GAMSAT and excelling in medical interviews.

 I have extensive experience teaching and mentoring students, currently working as a Senior Teaching Assistant in Anatomy at Swansea University.
 In this role, I lead engaging sessions for undergraduates and postgraduates, helping them grasp complex concepts and build confidence.
 Beyond my university role, I have provided tailored academic support through a private tutoring company, specialising in essay proofreading and personal statement coaching.